davidliberal0/davidliberal0/README.md

 Software Engineer
 ------------------

-I am a self-taught developer with a passion in front-end development.
+I am a software developer with a passion in front-end development.
 I spend a majority of my free time working on personal projects and learning new technologies.

 * 🌍  I'm based in Orlando, FL
 * ✉️  You can contact me at [dliberal1022@gmail.com](mailto:dliberal1022@gmail.com)